Neko-Nik-Org/NIKL-Core/SUPPORT.md

 1. :book: **Read the documentation and other guides** of NIKL to see if you can figure it out on your own.
 The documentation is available at [Nik-Lang Documentation](https://nikl.nekonik.com).
 See if there are any guides or tutorials that can help you.

 2. :bulb: **Search for answers and ask questions on [GitHub Discussions](https://github.com/Neko-Nik/NIKL-Core/discussions)**.
 This is the best place to ask general questions about Nik-Lang.
 You can also search for existing discussions to see if your question has already been answered.
+Or join the [Neko Nik Discord server](https://discord.gg/PYqHVUGdwv) to ask questions in the respective channel.
+The community is friendly and willing to help, so don't hesitate to ask!

 3. :memo: As a **last resort**, you may open an issue on [GitHub Issues](https://github.com/Neko-Nik/NIKL-Core/issues) to ask for help.
 However, please clearly explain what you are trying to do, and list what you have already attempted to solve the problem.
 Provide code samples, but **do not** attach your entire project for someone else to debug.
 Review our [contributing guidelines](https://github.com/Neko-Nik/NIKL-Core/blob/main/CONTRIBUTING.md).